Topics Map > Business Systems > Manifest

 When should you issue a Guest NetID

 Guest NetIDs are for temporary visitors needing wireless and VPN access only.
+They are not equivalent to normal NetIDs.
 They should not be used in cases where the person's identity is significant or a person with whom we will have a continuing relationship.

 For this use, please see Guest NetID for Internet and VPN access - Service Description.